Ganglion Cyst (cont.)

 IN THIS ARTICLE

-Is Surgery an Effective Treatment for a Ganglion Cyst?
+Is Surgery Effective for Ganglion Cyst Removal?

 Ganglion cysts are the second most common elective referral to a surgeon, carpal tunnel being the first.
 Surgical removal of the cyst is needed when the mass is painful, interferes with function (especially when the dominant hand is involved), or causes numbness or tingling of the hand or fingers.
 Surgery can involve simple removal of the cysts through a small incision in which a camera (arthroscope) is inserted to view the area or through a larger incision allowing the cysts and surrounding area to be seen directly.
 Arthroscopic surgery is becoming more common because of the smaller resultant scar and shorter healing times from the smaller incision.

 The types of doctors that may treat ganglion cysts vary according to the cyst location and the individual's symptoms.
 Many individuals can be treated by their primary-care doctor; others may need treatment by an orthopedist or hand surgeon.